wqld/pmz/README.md

 ### Local access to workloads using Kubernetes service FQDNs

-Access cluster workloads seamlessly using their fully qualified domain names from your local environment. (implemented)
+Access cluster workloads seamlessly using their fully qualified domain names from your local environment.

 ```sh
 > k get po,svc